ig3/srf/README.md

 type can be 0=new, 1=lrn, 2=rev, 3=relrn.
 It has something to do with
 filtered decks, at least.

+queue can be 0=new, 1=(re)lrn, 2=rev, 3=day (re)lrn, 4=preview,
+-1=suspended, -2=sibling buried, -3=manually buried.

+There appears to be some degree of redundancy between type and queue, but the details are obscure.
+It is not clear why both are required or in which cases / contexts each is used.

+The type seems to relate to how scheduling is done, at least in the version 2 scheduler.
+For example, there are distinct 'schedules' for learning and re-learning.
+These schedules are selected based on type, rather than queue.

+In Anki, interval progresses through a series of values configured for new and relearning (lapses).
+These series of steps are configured in deck
+options: New Cards and Lapses tabs.
+A Lapsed card goes to relearn.

+Getting a card seems to be based on queue, rather than type.
+But when a card is ansered, updating the interval seems to be based on type, not queue.
+The card type is also used when creating and deleting filtered decks.

 srf records all times with units of milliseconds.
 This includes due and interval.
 New cards have interval = 0.
 When the card is seen, interval is set to the interval from the current time to when the card will next be